nuevaJ/odin-recipes/README.md

 (Right now I am applying css on my index page)

     What I am accomplished:
-        • For my initial design in index is done
+        • For my final design in index is done